Luciaisacomputer/Tools-I-Use/README.md

 # What I use
-A list of tools I use in case I need to set up a new machine
+A list of tools and hardware I use.

 ## Programming Tools